There is no single best flying view in Montenegro.

 Scenic comparison cues

-Kotor remains one strong branch when enclosed Bay drama becomes the real preference.
+Kotor is the clearest continuation when enclosed Bay identity becomes the real preference.

 Quick comparison answers